- Itineraries & road trip ideas

 There’s the Terrace of the Lions, with five of the marble lions that guarded the Sacred Palm that Leto, Apollo’s mother, held onto when she gave birth to the god of light.
 You are at the heart of the ancient cosmos.

 As mythology tells us, before the birth of Apollo, Delos was an invisible rock floating in the Aegean.
 The goddess Leto, pregnant by Zeus, was desperate to find a place to give birth but no one would take her in, fearing the wrath of Hera, Zeus’ jealous wife.
-Seeing her distress, Zeus sought help from his brother, Poseidon, the sea god, and asked him to anchor the floating invisible islet for Leto’s sake.
+Seeing her distress, Zeus sought help from his brother, Poseidon, the sea god, and asked him to anchor the invisible islet for Leto’s sake.

 Poseidon obliged, tied it to the deep and named it Delos, “visible”.
-Leto leaned back against the slope of Mt Kythnos, holding onto the island’s single palm tree, and gave birth to her son, the god of light.
+Leto then leaned back against the slope of Mt Kythnos, holding onto the island’s single palm tree, and gave birth to her son, the god of light.

 Very close to Delos and Mykonos, this 14 km2 island has a width of only 1km and is known for its many bays, inlets and deserted sandy beaches.
 There are five chapels and farmsteads scattered across the island.
 The chapel of Agia Triada overlooks a particularly stunning sandy beach.

 All your holiday planning needs in one place, letting you book direct and benefit from official online rates